-The notice will contain a list of general questions, which tend to be the same questions asked of all witnesses involved with the same case study, and will contain details of the allegations to which we need your response.
+The notice will contain a list of general questions.
+Often, the same questions are asked of all witnesses involved with the same case study.
+However, we may need you to answer questions in relation to some specific matters which we believe are likely to be within your knowledge.
+The notice will also contain details of the allegations to which we need your response.